bulaya-ute/DynamicClusteringAlgorithms/readme.md

 # Dynamic Clustering Algorithm

 This repository implements a dynamic clustering algorithm based on the online k-means algorithm.
 It features real-time data point assignment to clusters and centroid position updates.
+It is also capable of detecting outliers.

 ## Algorithm Description

 ### 1. Initialization

 - **Centroids**: User specifies the number of centroids.
 There as many centroids as there are clusters.
 - **Bounds**: User provides the bounds for each data input dimension.
-Upper and lower limits for expected values in the dataset
+Upper and lower limits for expected values in the dataset.
-- **Outlier Threshold**: User defines a threshold to determine outliers.
+- **Acceptance radius**: This refers to the radius around each centroid in which incoming data points will be accepted into the cluster.
 - **Cluster Memory**: User defines this value.
 It determines the maximum number of outliers that a cluster should keep track of.

 Centroids are randomly placed within the specified bounds.